-Bluewater Holding B.V. (the "Company") is the holding company of a group of companies (together referred to as the "Group" or "Bluewater" and individually as "Group entities"), primarily engaged in the supply of services and products to the oil industry.
+Aurelia Energy N.V. (the "Company") has its legal seat in Willemstad (Curaçao).
+The Company's principal activity is to act as a holding company for the Bluewater group.
+The consolidated financial statements of the Company as at and for the year ended December 31, 2018 comprise the Company and its subsidiaries (together referred to as the "Group" or "Bluewater" and individually as "Group entities") and the Group's interest in jointly controlled entities.
+The Group is primarily engaged in the supply of services and products to the oil industry.
 Bluewater designs, develops, owns and operates floating production storage and offloading units ("FPSOs"), provides auxiliary equipment and services to FPSOs and designs, develops and manages the construction of single point mooring systems ("SPMs").
 Bluewater has an FPSO fleet consisting of 5 high specification FPSOs that are or will be operated under medium- to long-term service agreements or bareboat charter agreements with reputable oil companies.
 Currently Bluewater has FPSOs in operation on the UK Continental Shelf.